gocircuit/circuit/README.md

 Tutorials can be found within the client package directory

 	github.com/gocircuit/circuit/client/tutorial

+Additionally, the circuit binary directory contains the implementation of the circuit tool, which is itself built using the client and is another comprehensive example of a circuit app.
+It can be found in

+	github.com/gocircuit/circuit/cmd/circuit

 To stay up to date with new developments, documentation and articles, follow The Circuit Project on Twitter [@gocircuit](https://twitter.com/gocircuit) or